naroga/dh-search/README.md

 License
 -------

-This project is proprietary and thus cannot be used without explicit written consent from the owner (DistantHireJob).
+This project is proprietary and thus cannot be used, copied, modified or distributed without explicit written consent from the owner (DistantJobHire).